MV Viking Sky: 2019 incident

 Sky's anchors were released (one pulled on board, one left behind) to move the ship further offshore.
 The concentration of Norwegian helicopters in the Hustadvika area caused rescue responsibility for Skagerrak to be transferred to Denmark and Sweden, and a Danish rescue helicopter was repositioned to Kristiansand in South Norway.
 Great Britain was ready to supply assistance if needed.

-At 24:00 local time, roughly 170 passengers had been evacuated by helicopter.
+At 00:00 local time, roughly 170 passengers had been evacuated by helicopter.
 The ship was moving heavily in the storm with furniture sliding back and forth.
 On 24 March, after three of the four engines had been restarted during the night, evacuation was stopped at 9 Sunday morning, and Viking Sky got under way and headed for Molde.
-Four hundred and seventy-nine people had been airlifted off the ship during 30 helicopter trips.
-Sixteen people had been taken to hospital; three of them suffering serious injuries.
+During the 30 helicopter trips, 479 people had been airlifted off the ship.
+Of the people on board, 16 had been taken to hospital; three of them suffering serious injuries.

 Viking Sky went to Molde under her own power but attached to a tug, as Sky's anchors were no longer operable, and reached Molde at 16:30 on 24 March.
-On 27 March she arrived at a shipyard in Kristiansund for repairs, and its next cruise was cancelled.
+On 27 March, she arrived at a shipyard in Kristiansund for repairs, and its next cruise was cancelled.

-The Accident Investigation Board Norway has opened an investigation, including why the ship sailed despite storm warnings having been issued.
-The corresponding agencies of the United Kingdom and United States will participate.
-Norwegian police are conducting a separate inquiry and both Lloyd's Register of Shipping and the engine makers are involved onboard.
-On 27 March, a safety message was issued asking operators to check their lubricating oil systems, stating that the reason for the engine failure was that the lubricating oil pumps stopped running due to boat movement which caused problems with supply.
+The Accident Investigation Board Norway opened an investigation, including why the ship sailed despite storm warnings having been issued, with the corresponding agencies of the United Kingdom and United States participating.
+Norwegian police conducted a separate inquiry which included both Lloyd's Register of Shipping and the engine makers.
+On 27 March, a safety message was issued asking operators to check their lubricating oil systems, stating that the reason for the engine failure was that the lubricating oil pumps stopped running due to boat movement which caused problems with oil flow.

+In 2024, media reported on contents in the report from the Accident Investigation Board; the report said that the ship should not have left Tromsø while the ship had technical problems.